glpi-project/doc/source/modules/management/databases.rst

 Domains
 -------

-You can attach :doc:`Domains </modules/management/domains>` to the database.
-Domains are also linked to other objects such as records, problems, etc.
+You can attach :doc:`Domains </modules/management/domains>` to the current item.
+Domains are also linked to other items such as records, problems, etc.

 Appliances